bediger4000/lru-cache/README.md

 for 2 container data structs that refer to the same cached data.
-There's probably also some memory savings: there's no Go type-header for a single single-chain-pointer, and another Go type-header for a doubly-linke list pointer.
+There's probably also some memory savings: there's no Go type-header for a single single-chain-pointer, and another Go type-header for a doubly-linked list pointer.

-The speed of lookups in the single-chained hash table is dependent to a large extent on the hashing function used to distribute data items over the hash table buckets.
+The speed of lookouts in the single-chained hash table is dependent to a large extent on the hashing function used to distribute data items over the hash table buckets.
 I used the well-known [DJB2](http://www.cse.yorku.ca/~oz/hash.html)